 Challenging the Validity of a Will

-Often individuals want to challenge a Will because they feel that it is unfair.
+Often individuals want to challenge the validity of a Will because they feel that it is unfair.
 However, a Will cannot be challenged on the basis of unfairness alone.
 A legal reason to challenge the validity of a Will is always required.

 When is a Will invalid?